The Cannabis Addiction Test – video version

 3. Green Alert

 OK a “green alert” is something like an amber alert except it’s not but you think it is.
-Oh shit you’re rolling roaches or you only have enough for a couple more bowls this shit is getting critical now.
+Oh no you’re rolling roaches or you only have enough for a couple more bowls this situation is getting critical now.
 Money may be low you might have to borrow some money from friends or family, maybe pawn your iPad, maybe your dude/ weed dealer is not answering the phone.
-Whatever the reason is you are low on weed and if you don’t get some soon you just might kill somebody.
+Whatever the reason is you are low on weed and if you don’t get some soon you just might lose your mind.

 4. Weed for Lunch

 Break time!
-Man this job is driving you crazy if you don’t hurry up and get to your car and smoke some weed you might just kill one of those motherfuckers up in there.
-I mean you’ve got to get your head right to deal with all the shit you have to deal with up in there right?
+Man this job is driving you crazy if you don’t hurry up and get to your car and smoke some weed you might just kill somebody up in there.
+I mean you’ve got to get your head right to deal with all the crap you have to deal with up in there right?

 5.Weed after work

 You can’t wait until you get off the job so you can get home to smoke and chill,.
-You’ve got to have a hit when you get in the car to deal with all these dumb ass people driving home in rush hour.
-Man if you don’t smoke you some weed you might just road rage out here and you don’t want to have to kill one of these assholes out here.
+You’ve got to have a hit when you get in the car to deal with all these stupid people driving home in rush hour.
+Man if you don’t smoke you some weed you might just road rage out here and you don’t want to have to hurt somebody.

 6. Weed when you get home